chamithamadusanka111-tech/StudentMangementSystem/README.md

 2. Verify all setup steps are completed correctly
 3. Ensure all prerequisites are properly installed
 4. Check database connectivity and permissions

+## License

+This project is created for educational purposes.